ruthwanglusi/SI507_final/README.md

 3. (Optional): Markdown syntax to include an screenshot/image: ![alt text](image.jpg)

 ## Routes in this application
-- `/home` -> this is the home page
+- `/home` -> The overall national park density among all the US states visualized as a choropleth map.
-- `/form` -> this route has a form for user input
-- `/result` -> this route is where the form sends the result...
-- `/newuser/<username>` -> this route also takes input of a name and shows you a greeting
+- `/state/(state name)` -> A list of all the national parks in a specific state.
+- `/type/(park type)` -> The density of a specific park type across all US states as a choropleth map.

 ## How to run tests
 1. First... (e.g. access a certain directory if necessary)